Track Your Healing for Greater Results

 much you waste, and you then cut the waste.

 In your healing work, this principle also applies.
-The clients who
+The

 Perhaps it's related to Paretto's